timcdlucas/translucent_interpretable_ML_review/translucent.md

 While visualising high dimensional surfaces is an unsolvable problem, any methods is software that aid the exploration of this fundemental property of a fitted model would be extremely useful.

 While the methods here have been generic machine learning methods, there are a number of approaches for combining mechanistic models and non-parametric models.
-These include using a mechanistic model as the mean function of a Gaussian process [@rasmussen] or using a mechanistic model as a regularising prior for a non-parametric model [@holmes].
+These include using a mechanistic model as the mean function of a Gaussian process [@rasmussen2004gaussian] or using a mechanistic model as a regularising prior for a non-parametric model [@lyddon2018nonparametric].
 These methods have great potential for gaining the interpretability is mechanistic models and the interpolative predictive ability from non-parametric models while retaining the extrapolative benefits of mechanistic models.

 Finally, as with all modelling, interpretation of machine learning models requires human input.